top of page

 Cambridge International Advanced Subsidiary Levels (AS Levels) and Cambridge International Advanced Levels (A Levels) are subject-based qualifications usually taken in the final two years of high school.
 Cambridge International AS Level is typically a one-year programme of study, while Cambridge International A Level typically takes two years.

-Assessment takes place at the end of each programme.
-Most subjects can be started as a Cambridge International AS Level and extended to a Cambridge International A Level.
-The syllabuses are international in outlook but retain local relevance.
 They have been created specifically for an international student body with content to suit a wide variety of schools and avoid cultural bias.
 The contexts or examples used in syllabuses and exam question papers are culturally sensitive in an international context.
-Offered since 1951, these qualifications are administered by Cambridge Assessment International Education, a part of the University of Cambridge.

 Additional Examination Fees